-Kvitebjørn 2019 is a light condensate that is expected not to form water-in-oil (w/o) emulsions if spilled at sea.
-The condensate will have a high degree of spreading on the sea surface if spilled at sea.
-In high wind speeds (breaking waves, 10-15 m/s) the condensate will naturally be dispersed into to the water column within few hours.
+Aasta Hansteen blend condensate is not expected to form water-in-oil (w/o) emulsions if spilled at sea.
+The condensate will have a high degree of spreading on the sea surface that has a potential to reach thin film thicknesses (50μm).
+In high wind speeds (breaking waves, 10-15 m/s) the condensate will also naturally be dispersed into to the water column within few hours.
 In low wind speeds (non-breaking waves, 2-5 m/s) natural dispersion will be slower.
-The viscosity will be low for any remining oil/residue on the sea surface, and the low pour points will not cause the oil/reside to solidify.
+However, the viscosity will be low for any remining oil/residue on the sea surface, and the low pour points will not cause the oil/residue to solidify.